NEON

 My best lesson in understanding the emotional capacity of animals was when I saw two geldings, Dom and Keebler, being reunited after seven years apart.
 They had been pasture mates for just one year in South Carolina, but had not seen each other for the following seven years after Dom had come to join my family and horses on our ranch in New Mexico.

 When the driver pulled to a stop at our barn, Dom raced in circles around the truck, nickering loudly.
-The handler led Keebler off the truck and the big Appaloosa- always the gentleman before, rushed ahead down the ramp, pushing past the handler, and almost jerking the lead rope out of his hand.
-Dom met Keebler at the bottom of the ramp as we unsnapped Keebler's lead rope and let him go.
+The handler led Keebler off the truck and and said, "Man!
+This horse has had this truck rocking like a boat for the last half mile!"
+He opened the back doors, and the big Appaloosa- always a perfect gentleman before, rushed ahead down the ramp, pushing past the handler, almost jerking the lead rope out of his hand.
+Dom met Keebler met at the bottom of the ramp as we unsnapped Keebler's lead rope and let him go.

 With joy that would be obvious to even the most callous skeptic, they pranced and sniffed and whiffled and reared and raced around the barnyard side by side, bucking and kicking the air.
 Then, suddenly each stopped in their tracks and just nuzzled each other for a very long time.
 Those two horses came as close to embracing each other as horses are physical capable of.
 From that day forward, neither ever left the other's side for longer than our occasional rides.
-If we rode one and not the other, the one left behind waited patiently by the gate, seeming to know that they would be together again shortly.
 We were often struck with how they even seemed to graze in tandem with their steps and movements matching the other almost identically as they enjoyed their freedom on the spacious ranch.
+If we rode one and not the other, the one left behind waited patiently by the gate, seeming to know that they would be together again shortly, and was visibly excited when his buddy came back.

 Years later, after Keebler succumbed to colic during surgery and died, Dom simply lost his spirit.
-He eventually rejoined the rest of our horses in the pasture, but never was 'himself' again.
+He eventually rejoined the rest of our horses in the pasture, but he never was himself again.
 He died about a year later.

-It was during those very enlightening minutes watching animal friends being reunited that I realized how bonded animals can become in a very deep and personal way.
+It was during those very enlightening minutes watching two equine friends reuniting that I realized how animals can bond in a very deep and meaningful way.
+My perspective on casually separating equine friends was changed forever and ever since I have tried to keep closely bonded animals together whenever possible.

-Every time an owner sells or otherwise permanently separates two horses who have bonded closely, they are doing the equivalent of breaking up a loving human friendship or couple forever.
+Every time an owner sells or otherwise permanently separates two equines who have bonded closely, they are doing the equivalent of breaking up a loving human friendship or couple forever.
 Imagine suddenly never being able to see or hear from your best friend or partner again, and you don't know why.
 One day you're together and secure, and the next day your partner simply disappears forever.
-Sometimes we can't prevent that from happening with animals, but frankly most people don't even try to keep closely bonded horses together.
+Sometimes we can't prevent that from happening with animals, but frankly, most people don't even think about it.
+As a part of caring about and for equines, we need to change that.

-It would be a great step in the evolution of mankind if we became more aware of the needs of the creatures around us and focused a little less on the 'man' and a little more on the 'kind'.
+It will be a great step forward in the evolution of mankind's treatment of animals when we became more aware of the emotional needs of the creatures around us, focusing a little less on the 'man' and a little more on the 'kind'. -Elaine Nash

 Age Ode